Everspace/Excellent-Homebrew-Approach/content/Artifacts/Armor/Six Blessings/Saturn and Mars Smiling.md

 Each bead is a prayer, and every prayer a blessing confirred.
 Saturn and Mars share a kindred spirit towards fighting (albeit for different ends).

-When you first light the bead of **Victory** or **Completion** and whenever you would light them again, gain 3m.
+When you first light the bead of **Victory** or **Completion** and whenever you would light them again gain a protective pool of 2i that must be drained before any excess damage spills over to the barer of Six Blessings.

-If 3 beads are lit this increases the gain to 3m and 1i
+When you have 3 beads lit, the protective pool increases to 4i.

-If all 6 beads are lit, gain 5m and 3i
+When you have 6 beads lit, this applies to any action that would light any bead.